 Sampling design and sample size

 The MICS survey uses a two-stage cluster sampling technique to randomly pick students between the ages of 5 and 17.
 The 2019 MICS is based on a sample of 40,617 mothers/caretakers who were surveyed, with 97.0% of them responding.
-Based on the expected sizes of the enumeration regions from the most recent Population Census, primary sampling units (PSUs) for the census were developed and chosen from each sample domain using systematic PPS (probability proportional to size) sampling processes.
+Based on the expected sizes of the enumeration regions from the most recent Population Census, primary sampling units (PSUs) for the census were developed and chosen from each sample domain using systematic probability proportional to size (PPS) sampling processes.
 In Bangladesh's seven administrative divisions (Dhaka, Chittagong, Sylhet, Rajshahi, Rangpur, Barishal, and Khulna), MICS offers a thorough picture of children's education.
 The main sample strata for sample selection were determined to be districts at two stages [35].
 31,196 children who were admitted in the last year were included and the rest of the students who were not admitted in the last year were excluded.
 15,639 children who were in primary school last year were included, while those who were not in primary school last year were excluded.
 14,305 children who were aged 6 to 12 years were included and the rest of the children who were not aged 6 to 12 years were excluded.
-The final sample of 14,278 children who started school at age 6 or higher were included, while those who started school at below 6 years were excluded as the official primary school entrance age in Bangladesh is 6 years [28] (Figure 1).
+The final sample of 14,278 children who started school at age 6 or higher were included, while those who started school at below 6 years were excluded as the official primary school entrance age in Bangladesh is 6 years [28].
+Figure 1 illustrates the schematic diagram of the analytic study sample.

 Figure 1.
 Schematic Diagram of the Analytic Study Sample.